tqheel/favorama/README.md

 # favorama
-A Python 3.4 script for scraping some links from my favorite sites.
+A Python 3.4 script for scraping some article links from some of my favorite blogs, using Beautiful Soup 4.

 ### Current Favorites that this script knows how to scrape:
 - Hacker News
 - Scott Hanselman's Blog
-- Rob Conery's Blog
+- Jeff Atwood's Blog (Coding Horror)

-Staty tuned, more to come...

 ### Dependencies
 - Beautiful Soup 4